Hidden-Histories/Public-Resources/documentation/UsingPorPOIse.md

 ### Workflow: Create site specific works for Japantown during Coronavirus lockdowns!
 (see below for details on *how* to do all of this!):

-#### Do the initial work at home:
+#### First do initial set up of some assets at home:

-- Due to the coronavirus lockdown, we have positioned and geofenced your layers **at your home base,** so you can do the main work of **setting up, modifying and testing** your layer in porPOIse there on your PC.
+Due to the coronavirus lockdown, we have positioned and geofenced your layers **at your home base,** so you can do the main work of **setting up, modifying and testing** your layer in porPOIse there on your PC.

-- Once you understand this tutorial on how to use porPOIse to set up and modify your layer, go to the [**Next Steps**](#next-steps) section at the bottom of this page for links to tutorials on adding new **assets** (2d images, 3D models, sounds, etc.) to your layer.
+(Once you understand this tutorial on how to use porPOIse to set up and modify your layer, go to the [**Next Steps**](#next-steps) section at the bottom of this page for links to tutorials on adding new **assets** (2d images, 3D models, sounds, etc.) to your layer.)

-### Simulate the experience of your layer at home:
+#### Then simulate the experience of your layer at home:

-If it is difficult to go to Japantown to test your layers, follow our tutorial [**Remote Site Visit and Simulation**](https://github.com/Hidden-Histories/Public-Resources/blob/master/documentation/Tutorial_RemoteSiteVisit.md#-hidden-histories) to understand how to analyze your site, and do as much preparation as possible before actually going there.
+The tutorial [**Remote Site Visit and Simulation**](https://github.com/Hidden-Histories/Public-Resources/blob/master/documentation/Tutorial_RemoteSiteVisit.md#-hidden-histories) tells you how to analyze your site, via photos and Google Maps, so you can develop a strategy of how your AR experience should be placed and viewed on site.
+Especially if it is difficult for you to go to Japantown, this helps you do as much preparation as possible before actually going there.

 #### Refining your layers once they are moved to Japantown: